LLMs + Persona-Plug = Personalized LLMs: Experiments

 \subsection{Experimental Results}

-The results on the validation set are shown in Table~\ref{tlb:overall}.
-Generally, \ours{} achieves the best performance across five tasks, clearly demonstrating its superiority on personalization tasks.
+The results on the validation and test sets are shown in Table~\ref{tlb:overall}.
+Generally, \ours{} achieves the best performance, demonstrating its superiority on personalization tasks.
 Furthermore, we observe that:

-(1)~Both retrieval-based methods (RBP) and \ours{} can achieve better performance than non-personalized methods (ad-hoc).
+(1) Fine-tuned Personalization methods (FTP) only achieve subtle improvements over non-personalized methods (ad-hoc).
+The reason may be that fine-tuning personalized LLMs requires sufficient user behavior data, but most users in the LaMP benchmark only have limited histories~\cite{lamp_compare}.
+(2)~Both retrieval-based methods (RBP) and \ours{} can achieve better performance.
 This indicates that incorporating user historical behaviors is an effective way to capture user personal preferences.
-(2)~Compared to naive RBP, optimized RBP can perform better.
-This is consistent with our speculation as the retrievers in naive RBP are not optimized for personalized generation tasks, and tuning the retrievers with the feedback from LLMs' output is beneficial for personalization tasks.
-Among optimized RBP approaches, \texttt{RSPG} performs slightly better than \texttt{ROPG}, this is because \texttt{ROPG} can select the optimal retrieval model to augment generation considering different personalization situations.
-(3)~Our \ours{} outperforms all baselines in almost all tasks.
+(3)~Compared to naive RBP, optimized RBP can perform better.
+This is consistent with our speculation, as the retrievers in naive RBP are not optimized for personalized generation tasks, and tuning the retrievers with the feedback from LLMs' output is beneficial for personalization tasks.
+(4)~Our \ours{} outperforms all baselines in almost all tasks.
 Specifically, the relative improvements of \ours{} over the best baseline (\texttt{RSPG-Post}) are from 1.4\% to 35.8\%.
 These improvements confirm that our idea of comprising user historical behaviors into a single personal representation and facilitating LLMs to perform personalized tasks is very effective.
-(4)~In particular, the improvements of \ours{} on the LaMP-2 Movie Tagging task and the LaMP-7 Tweet Paraphrasing task are significantly higher.
-The reason may be that these two tasks require more general style knowledge (preferences in movies and linguistic habits in tweeting) instead of the detailed contents of a specific user historical behavior, which is challenging for retrieval-based methods to capture.
-(5)~Note that compared to \texttt{ROPG} and \texttt{RSPG} that leverages reinforcement learning and knowledge distillation techniques to optimize models, our \ours{} can be directly optimized in an end-to-end manner, which is much more efficient.
+(5) Compared with FTP methods, the \ours{} model can utilize data from all users instead of each user's own limited data, which is more effective.
+Compared with \texttt{ROPG} and \texttt{RSPG} that leverage reinforcement learning and knowledge distillation techniques to optimize models, our \ours{} can be directly optimized in an end-to-end manner, which is much more efficient.

-The results on the test set can be found in Table~\ref{tlb:overall_test} in Appendix~\ref{apd:testexp}.
-The performance on the test set is consistent with that on the validation set.